yonaskolb/SwagGen/README.md

 ```
 .build/debug/SwagGen
 ```
-If you would like to run from anywhere move it into `/usr/local/bin/`
+If you would like to run from anywhere, move it into `/usr/local/bin/`

 ### 2. Xcode
 ```